Valentin Antov

 A youth product of CSKA Sofia, Antov became the youngest player ever to represent the club when he made his debut in 2015 at the age of 14 years, 9 months and 10 days.
 He moved on loan to Serie A side Bologna in the second half of the 2020–21 season, and to Serie B side Monza in the summer of 2021.

-Antov has represented Bulgaria internationally at every level, making his debut for the senior team in March 2019 at the age of 18.
+Antov has represented Bulgaria at every international level, debuting for the senior team in March 2019 at the age of 18.

 Club career

 CSKA Sofia

-Antov came up through CSKA's youth academy and impressed from an early age.
-He made his first-team debut on 19 August 2015, in a Bulgarian Cup match against Sofia 2010, becoming CSKA's youngest ever debutant at the age of 14 years, 9 months and 10 days, while also becoming the youngest ever captain for the club after taking the captain's armband for the last 25 minutes of the match.
+On 19 August 2015, Antov made his first team debut in a Bulgarian Cup match against Sofia 2010, becoming CSKA's youngest ever debutant at the age of 14 years, 9 months and 10 days, while also becoming the youngest ever captain for the club after taking the captain's armband for the last 25 minutes of the match.

 Antov made his First League debut on 14 April 2018, in a league match against Vereya.
-Antov began to establish himself in the CSKA first team during the 2018–19 season, playing 26 matches in all competitions.
-On 12 July 2018, he made his debut in the Europa League playing 90 minutes in the first match of the first qualifying round against Latvian club Riga.
-He scored his first competitive goal for the club, netting CSKA's second in a 5–0 league victory against Beroe Stara Zagora on 12 July 2020.
+He began to establish himself in the CSKA first team during the 2018–19 season, playing 26 matches in all competitions.
+On 12 July 2018, Antov made his debut in the Europa League playing 90 minutes in the first match of the first qualifying round against Latvian club Riga.

-In August 2020, he was named as the new club captain.

-Loan to Bologna
+Italy

 On 1 February 2021, Antov was loaned to Serie A club Bologna until the end of the season with an option for a permanent transfer.

 Monza

 On 27 August 2021, Antov was sent on a one-year loan to Serie B side Monza, with a conditional obligation for purchase.
-He made his debut on 21 September, as a starter in a 2–1 defeat to Pisa in the league.
+He made his league debut the same year on 21 September, starting in a 2–1 loss to Pisa.
 Following Monza's Serie A promotion on 29 May 2022, Antov's obligation for purchase clause was triggered.

+Loan to Cremonese

+On 31 August 2023, Antov joined Cremonese on loan.
+After having played 35 games in the 2023–24 Serie B season, Antov's loan was renewed for a further season on 13 July 2024.

 International career

-Antov made his debut for Bulgaria national team on 25 March 2019, as an 80th-minute substitute for Georgi Kostadinov in a Euro 2020 qualifier against Kosovo.
-He scored his first international goal on 23 September 2022, in a 5–1 win against Gibraltar in the 2022–23 UEFA Nations League.
+On 25 March 2019, Antov debuted for the Bulgarian senior squad as an 80th-minute substitute for Georgi Kostadinov in a Euro 2020 qualifier against Kosovo.
+On 23 September 2022, he scored his first international goal in a 5–1 victory against Gibraltar during the 2022–23 UEFA Nations League.